-Tai grimaced inwardly.
+Tai grimaced.
 "In other words, not well at all."

 Jun shook her head in affirmation.
-"I guess you're happy though, huh?"
+"And how about you?"

-"There was a time when I did," Tai admitted, "but Davis has matured so well over the years, I honestly didn't have a preference anymore."
+"Yeah, there was a time when I did," he admitted, "but Davis has grown up so much over the years, I honestly wouldn't have minded at all.
+He's a great guy."
 Tai nervously shifted his feet, "Does he need any um, comforting or anything?"